Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Mathematical model

 Let $(X_{t})_{t=1,...,n}$ be a discrete real valued time series. \begin{definition} $(X_t)$ is stationary if \begin{enumerate} \item Each random variable $X_t$ is integrable with a finite common mean $\mu$ for each $t$.
-By subtracting the mean, we may assume henceforth $\mu=0$. \item The autocovariance $\E[(X_{t}-\mu)(X_{t+k}-\mu)]$ is a function only of $k$, which we denote $\gamma(k)$. \end{enumerate} \end{definition} Spectral analysis allows us to study the second-order properties of a stationary time series expressed in the autocovariance structure.
+By subtracting the mean, we may assume henceforth $\mu=0$. \item The autocovariance $\E[(X_{t}-\mu)(X_{t+k}-\mu)]$ is a function only of $k$, which we denote $\gamma(k)$. \end{enumerate} \end{definition} We shall reserve the letter $n$ to denote the length of a stationary time series, and $T$ to denote the length of a not-necessarily-stationary time series.
+Spectral analysis allows us to study the second-order properties, particularly periodicity, of a stationary time series expressed in the autocovariance structure.
 The power spectral density function (PSD) is defined as follows:

 Most important are the \emph{Fourier frequencies} $\nu_j=\frac{j}{n}, j=0,1,...,n-1$.
 Define the \emph{discrete Fourier transform} (DFT) of the time series:

 Whittle initially showed that under certain conditions, the DFTs have a \emph{complex normal} (CN) distribution \cite{Whittle1957,Whittle1954}: